Xiaojing Yan - Lingzhi Girl #4

 Margaret Levi: Synthesis

-Margaret Levi, professor emeritus of political science at Stanford University, will offer concluding remarks.
-Levi is known for her work in comparative political economy, labor politics, and democratic theory—in addition to being an avid Australian Aboriginal art enthusiast.
+Margaret Levi, professor emerita of political science at Stanford University, will offer concluding remarks.
+Levi is known for her work in comparative political economy, labor politics, and democratic theory—in addition to being an important Australian Aboriginal art collector.
+Introduced by William L. Fox.

 5:30 to 7:30 pm